ansible-collections/ibm_zos_cics/docs/source/modules/cmci_install.rst

 cmci_port
-  The port number of CMCI connection.
+  The port number of the CMCI connection.

   | **required**: True
-  | **type**: str
+  | **type**: int

 cmci_user
-  The user ID to run the CMCI request with.
+  The user id to run the CMCI request as

-  Required when security type is yes.
+  Required when security type is yes

-  Can also be supplied using the environment variable ``CMCI_USER``
+  Can also be specified using the environment variable CMCI_USER

   | **required**: false